Matthew-Taber/ss-docs/roles/role-permission-list/index.md

 >**Note:** Users also need the "View Session Monitoring" permission to view the recordings in SS.

+**Run Automatic Export**

+The user can view all of the automatic export tabs *and* run the export manually by clicking the Run Export button.

 **Unlimited Administrator**

 Allows a user to view and edit all secrets in the system, regardless of  permissions, when Unlimited Admin Mode is on.
 Note that another user  with the "Administer Unlimited Admin Configuration" role permission  would still need to turn this mode on.